Division of Physics

 Particle accelerator systems have been key drivers for a broad array of fundamental discoveries and transformational scientific advances since the early 20th century.
 Since their inception, they have also been core components of U.S. technological innovation and economic competitiveness.

-The Accelerator Science program will support and foster research at universities that exploits the educational and discovery potential of basic accelerator physics research, and allows the development of transformational discoveries in this crosscutting academic discipline.
+The Accelerator Science program supports and fosters research at universities that exploits the educational and discovery potential of basic accelerator physics research, and allows the development of transformational discoveries in this crosscutting academic discipline.
 In particular, this program seeks to support research with the potential to disrupt existing paradigms and advance accelerator science at a fundamental level, such as enabling discoveries that lead to novel, compact, powerful, and/or cost-effective accelerators.
-Key questions that this program will address include: what are the fundamental limitations affecting the acceleration, control, intensity, and quality of particle beams?
+Key questions addressed by the program include: what are the fundamental limitations affecting the acceleration, control, intensity, and quality of particle beams?
 What novel approaches can be employed to substantially increase accelerating gradients?
 How can developments in other fields lead to new approaches in accelerator science and beam physics?

 Proposals for experimental, theoretical, and/or simulation-based research are welcome.
 Priority will be given to those proposals that enable the discovery science supported by the MPS Division of Physics.